jourde/chat/README.md

 ## Features

 - Interactive SVG diagram with guided editing for each node
+- Hover pop-ups for truncated diagram text, with a toolbar toggle to disable diagram guidance pop-ups
 - Single-system and dual-system analysis modes
 - Shared Object and Shared Outcome(s) editing in dual-system mode
 - Contradiction mapping with visual overlays:
   - `Primary` contradiction within one component
   - `Secondary` contradiction between two components in the same system
   - `Inter-systemic` contradiction between two systems
+  - Contradiction guidance available in an `Info` dialog next to `Map a contradiction`
 - Live summary panel that updates as you type
 - Additional notes area
 - Summary export as plain text, Markdown, or JSON